gerbreown1/free-software/chapters/thunderbird.md

 ## This is about the email manager application called Thunderbird which is produced by Mozilla, the company that also produces the web browser Firefox.

+**If you have 2 or more email accounts then this will be beneficial for your use.**

+If you only have one account then this application will probably not be of use to you.

 ## Where can you get it?

 [http://www.mozilla.org/en-US/thunderbird/all.html](http://www.mozilla.org/en-US/thunderbird/all.html).